enotspe/fortinet-2-elasticsearch/README.md

 - We expose all filters at dashboard level, so you can always know what data you are quering.
 If you ever tried to debug a FortiAnalyzer query, you will know how valuable this is.

 5. **Multiplatform Support**
-- We already provide dashboards for Palo Alto firewall and Cortex XDR.
+- We already provide dashboards for Palo Alto firewalls and Cortex XDR.
-- FortiDragon will support Grafana and Quickwit in future releases.
+- FortiDragon will support Grafana and [Quickwit](https://quickwit.io/) in future releases.

 ## Installation